dgatf/sct101ctm/README.md

 ## Install Ubuntu

-The default x86 graphics driver, *fbdeb*, has the screen rotated 180º respect to the mouse.
-To fix this for the installation, from a terminal window ( *Ctrl+Alt+T*)
+The default x86 graphics driver, *fbdev*, has the screen rotated 180º respect to the mouse.
+To fix this for the installation, do from a terminal window (*Ctrl+Alt+T*)
 ```
 xrandr --output DSI-1 --transform -1,0,1920,0,-1,1200,0,0,1
 xrandr -o 1